Kayla Duke, KINES 240 SP 13, created this video to help answer the question “What is health education & promotion?”

 Health education and promotion is concerned with enabling the development of life-skills, self-concept, and social skills and environmental intervention through a broad range of political, legislative, fiscal and administrative means.
 We work to create supportive environments because they will have the greatest impact in producing lasting positive health behavior change.

 The Health Education and Promotion (HEP) degree is designed to prepare students for the Certified Health Education Specialist (CHES) examination through the experiential development of professional skills and competencies.

 - Admission to Health Education and Promotion (HEP) Program.
 When you have finished (including current classes) the classes listed for your freshman and sophomore year then it is time to meet with Dr. Spear about admission to the HEP program.
 Criteria for admission to the HEP program include completion or almost completion of the first two years of the course work with a 2.5 GPA or better and a successful interview with Dr. Spear.
 For the interview bring your resume, your health education philosophy, your career goals and a current CPR for Professional Rescuer & First Aid card.
 Upon successful completion of these requirements you will be one step closer to completing your degree.

 - It is important for you to meet with your advisor every semester so you can better plan for your career and stay updated on any class changes.

-- 100% of Health Education and Promotion graduates have passed the Certified Health Education Specialist (CHES) national exam.
+- Health Education and Promotion graduates have the curriculum background to sit for the Certified Health Education Specialist (CHES) national exam.
 For more information go to www.nchec.org